ogobrecht/console/README.md

 ## Easy to install

 - Works with or without a context.
-- Has a single installation script (can be installed and tested on apex.oracle.com via "SQL Workshop > SQL Scripts").
+- Has a single installation script (can be installed on apex.oracle.com via "SQL Workshop > SQL Scripts").
 - If you cannot wait to test it out: Open SQLcl, connect to your desired install schema and call `@https://raw.githubusercontent.com/ogobrecht/console/main/install/create_console_objects.sql`.